Flow Simulation with CFD-ACE+ improves the robustness of Fuel Cell Design

 Ballard Power Systems Inc. is a world leader in the development, manufacture, sale and servicing of hydrogen fuel cell power systems.
 Our products and services are used today in various markets, from heavy duty motive power to materials handling, backup power, UAV, marine and rail applications as well as support of other products required through our technology services contracts.
 Ballard’s technology offers a wide range of benefits within each of these markets, including lowering costs of energy use, longer operating lifetimes and positive environmental impacts.
 We are working to accelerate fuel cell technology adoption, committed to sustainable mobility and clean air for everyone.

-For more information about Ballard
+For more information visit Ballard